Bangkok: Economy

 Bangkok is the economic centre of Thailand, and the heart of the country's investment and development.
-In 2010, the city had an economic output of 3.142 trillion baht (US$98.34 billion), contributing 29.1 percent of the gross domestic product (GDP).
-This amounted to a per-capita GDP value of 456,911 baht ($14,301), almost three times the national average of 160,556 baht ($5,025).
-The Bangkok Metropolitan Region had a combined output of 4.773 trillion baht ($149.39 billion), or 44.2 percent of GDP.
-Bangkok's economy ranked as the sixth among Asian cities in terms of per-capita GDP, after Singapore, Hong Kong, Tokyo, Osaka–Kobe and Seoul, as of 2010.
+In 2022, the city had an economic output of 5.747 trillion baht (US$164 billion).
+This amounted to a per-capita GDP value of 634,109 baht ($18,100), more than twice the national average.
+The Bangkok Metropolitan Region had a combined output of 8.096 trillion baht ($232 billion).

-Wholesale and retail trade is the largest sector in the city's economy, contributing 24 percent of Bangkok's gross provincial product.
-It is followed by manufacturing (14.3 percent); real estate, renting and business activities (12.4 percent); transport and communications (11.6 percent); and financial intermediation (11.1 percent).
-Bangkok alone accounts for 48.4 percent of Thailand's service sector, which in turn constitutes 49 percent of GDP.
-When the Bangkok Metropolitan Region is considered, manufacturing is the most significant contributor at 28.2 percent of the gross regional product, reflecting the density of industry in the Bangkok's neighbouring provinces.
-The automotive industry based around Greater Bangkok is the largest production hub in Southeast Asia.
+Wholesale and retail trade is the largest sector in the city's economy, contributing 24 per cent of Bangkok's gross provincial product.
+It is followed by manufacturing (14.3 per cent); real estate, renting and business activities (12.4 per cent); transport and communications (11.6 per cent); and financial intermediation (11.1 per cent).
+Bangkok alone accounts for 48.4 per cent of Thailand's service sector, which in turn constitutes 49 per cent of GDP.
+When the Bangkok Metropolitan Region is considered, manufacturing is the most significant contributor at 28.2 per cent of the gross regional product, reflecting the density of industry in Bangkok's neighbouring provinces.
+The automotive industry, based around Greater Bangkok, is the largest production hub in Southeast Asia.
 Tourism is also a significant contributor to Bangkok's economy, generating 427.5 billion baht ($13.38 billion) in revenue in 2010.